natqe/utilizes/readme.md

 ### doDeclare

-Invoke your function when you declare it
+Invoke your function when you declare it.

+aliases: "invoke"

 **Usage:** `doDeclare(func: Function, args?: any[]): Function`